 Q: Do you have any words of advice for pastors who have a crumbling church building, a shrinking congregation and declining income, who do more funerals than baptisms?

 EG: They must remember that they are doing a valuable job loving an aging congregation to see them safely to eternity.
 That is a valid ministry.
 So, do the traditional things with those folk and do them well.

 Second, be careful of change.
 Most change they have experienced has been for the worse.
 But remind them that your concern is also for their children and grandchildren.
 So ask for permission to do new things apart from what is so meaningful for them.
 Ask them to be intercessors; old saints are great intercessors.
 You may be surprised.
 Some of those older folks are young at heart.
 They may be ready for their final fling in life.
 As a 67-year-old professor, I am on the steepest learning curve of my life.
 As I look at the emerging churches across the Western world, my students have become my teachers.

 At the time of the interview, Edmund Gibbs was the Donald A. McGavran Professor of Church Growth in the School of Intercultural Studies at Fuller Seminary in Pasadena, California.
-In conjunction with Ryan K. Bolger, he has published Emerging Churches, a controversial and hard-hitting analysis of the challenges to Christianity in the postmodern cultures of Britain and America.
+In conjunction with Ryan K. Bolger, he has published Emerging Churches, a controversial analysis of the challenges to Christianity in the postmodern cultures of Britain and America.